 Brand Name: Zantac 75

-Ranitidine tablets is used for:
+Ranitidine tablets are used for:

 Treating or preventing heartburn, acid indigestion, and sour stomach caused by certain foods and drinks.
 It may also be used for other conditions as determined by your doctor.

-Ranitidine tablets is a histamine H2-receptor antagonist.
+Ranitidine tablets are a histamine H2-receptor antagonist.
 It works by blocking the action of histamine in the stomach.
 This reduces the amount of acid the stomach makes, which helps to relieve symptoms of heartburn, acid indigestion, and sour stomach.